 With driveways, the homes sidewalks and patio slabs, we pretty well know that they too are probably going to crack at some point.
 However, we often don’t put in the proper control joints or we put in too few or too shallow of control joints, thus we get unsightly cracking.
 It doesn’t necessarily mean that the concrete is bad or that there is a serious problem.

-Should you repair or seal the cracks ?
+Should you repair or seal the concrete driveway cracks?

-Yes and no. Generally repairing the cracks serve little purpose and just draw attention to the cracks.
-However, sealing the cracks is a different story.
+Generally speaking repairing the cracks serve little purpose and just draws more attention to the cracks; however, sealing the cracks is a different story.

 The number one reason for sealing cracks is to prevent moisture (rain, water from yard sprinklers, melting snow and water from washing the car) from getting through the cracks and causing settling or soil movement, or becoming more damaged from freezing and thawing.

-Generally sealing cracks in the concrete is considered a good idea and easy to do.
+Sealing cracks in concrete driveways is considered a good idea and easy to do.
 There are a number of ways to do this and a lot of different products that work quite well.